sagemathinc/cocalc/notes/final_push.md

 [ ] (0:30?) search output doesn't have to have fixed height + own scroll

 [ ] (0:10?) https://mathsaas.com/ points at cloud.sagemath.org (really bsd), but should point at the .com.

-[ ] (1:00?)
-Create "%md" markdown that has inline backtick code, then zoom by increasing font size and that code doesn't get bigger.

 [ ] (1:00?) feature: save terminal history to file.